haf/Http.fs/README.md

 It isn't intended as a high-performance library, usability from F# has been the goal.
 It shouldn't be much worse than HttpWebRequest, but you'd have to test it if that was important.

 I've since discovered [HttpClient](http://msdn.microsoft.com/en-us/library/system.net.http.httpclient.aspx), which looks better than HttpWebRequest, but still doesn't work quite how I'd like.

+If you want to read a bit more about why using HttpWebRequest sucks, check out [my blog entry introducing Http.fs](http://www.relentlessdevelopment.net/2013/11/15/web-requests-in-f-now-easy-introducing-http-fs/).

 ## What other kick-ass open source libraries are involved? ##